15 William: Site

 15 William is located in the Financial District of Manhattan, at the northwest corner of William Street and Beaver Street.
 The block on which the building is located is bounded by Broad Street to the west, Exchange Place to the north, William Street to the east, and Beaver Street to the south.
 The site at William and Beaver Streets was historically taken up by the Corn Exchange Bank in the early 20th century, and later by a 20-story office building, although the lot was vacant by the 1990s.

 Architecture

 15 William, initially known as the William Beaver House, was designed by Tsao & McKown, Ismael Leyva Architects, and SLCE Architects.
 The interior was designed by SPAN Architecture and Allied Works Architecture.
-The building was jointly developed by SDS Procida Development Group and André Balazs.
+The building was jointly developed by Sapir Organization, SDS Holdings and André Balazs.
 The building is 528 ft high, with 47 floors, and includes 320 residential units and two commercial spaces.
 There are 370,815 ft2 of space in 15 William.